-Metronidazole is contraindicated in the first trimester (see section 4.3) and should be used with caution in the second and third trimester when used to treat trichomoniais or bacterial vaginosis (see section 4.4).
+Metronidazole is contraindicated in the first trimester and should be used with caution in the second and third trimester when used to treat trichomoniais or bacterial vaginosis.

-For all other indications Metronidazole should only be used if the benefits outweight the risks or no other alternative is available especially in the first trimester.
+For all other indications Metronidazole should only be used if the benefits outweigh the risks or no other alternative is available especially in the first trimester.